Christopher Bibaku

-Christopher Bibaku (born 13 December 1995) is a French professional footballer who plays as a forward for German club VFC Plauen.
+Christopher Bibaku (born 13 December 1995) is a French professional footballer who plays as a forward for German club SV Rot-Weiss Wittlich in Regionalliga Bayern.

 Career

 Before the second half of the 2017–18 season, Bibaku signed for Czech fourth division side Lokomotiva Petrovice.

 Before the second half of the 2018–19 season, he signed for Hertha Wels in the Austrian third division after training with Austrian fifth division and fourth division clubs.

 In 2019, Bibaku signed for Vorwärts Steyr in the Austrian 2.
 Liga, where he made 26 appearances and scored three goals across all competitions.
 On 19 July 2019, he scored on his debut for Vorwärts Steyr during a 3–2 win over Bad Gleichenberg in the Austrian Cup.

 In 2020, he signed for Finnish team AC Kajaani.

 Before the second half of the 2020–21 season, Bibaku signed for Mosta in the Maltese top flight.
 After that, he was sent on loan to Maltese second division outfit Naxxar Lions.

 Bibaku moved to Oberliga Rheinland-Pfalz/Saar club Eintracht Trier in July 2021.